 The Physical Trauma

 While precipitous births are generally good for the baby, they can be extremely traumatizing for moms.
 Labor itself tends to begin without warning and goes from a 0 to 10 in a matter of minutes.
-The stages of labor that we learn about in preparation for giving birth are early labor, transition and active labor.
+The phases of labor that we learn about in preparation for giving birth are early labor, active labor and transition.

 Women who experience a precipitous labor either do not feel their early labor at all or have an extremely short early labor stage.

 In my case, I simply did not feel my early labor contractions.
 I know this to be a fact because when my water broke with my first child, I went to the hospital assuming I would need to be induced, since contractions had not started.
 It was there that they told me I was already 5 cm dilated and having contractions every 5 minutes but I did not feel a single one.

 Due to the nearly non-existent early labor stage, most women having a precipitous labor won’t feel the first contraction until they enter the transition phase.
 Instead of slowly adjusting to a gradual increase in pain, they are completely blindsided by the pain.
 During transition, the contractions can be very close together, making it difficult to catch your breath in between in order to prepare for the next one.

 But the worst trauma of all when dealing with a precipitous labor, is the impossibility of trying NOT to push while the baby’s head is crowning and so desperately wants out!
 Often, doctors and midwives are surprised by precipitous labors, considering how rare they are (especially among first time moms).
 Many times, the labor and delivery staff are unprepared or waiting for the doctor to get there.
 They will tell you to blow out through your mouth in an effort to halt labor, but anyone who has given birth knows this is a futile attempt.
 Doing this can cause damage to the birth canal or pelvic floor muscles and can lead to infections, bleeding and tearing.